Stellar Dynamics & Compact Objects Group at UC San Diego

 Picture

-I grew up in Kettering, OH and attended Northwestern University for my undergraduate studies where I double majored in physics and music performance.
-After undergrad, I spent three years pursuing a career as an orchestral musician (earning a master of music degree at the Colburn School in Los Angeles in 2015) before ultimately returning to Northwestern where I completed my PhD in astronomy in 2019, advised by Fred Rasio.
-After finishing my PhD, I moved back to southern California for my current position at Caltech/Carnegie.
+A bit about myself: I grew up in Ohio and attended Northwestern University for my undergraduate studies where I double majored in physics and music performance.
+After undergrad, I spent three years pursuing a career as an orchestral musician (earning a master of music degree at the Colburn School in Los Angeles in 2015) before returning to Northwestern where I completed my PhD in astronomy in 2019, advised by Fred Rasio.
+After finishing my PhD, I moved back to southern California as an NSF Postdoctoral Fellow and then NASA Einstein Fellow at Caltech and Carnegie Observatories.
+I started as faculty at UCSD in Fall 2024.

 Proudly powered by Weebly